 Smoking kills!
-Approximately five million deaths worldwide per year can be attributed to smoking-related illnesses.
-This is roughly equivalent to one person dying every ten seconds from the effects of smoking and this is not inclusive of the effects of second-hand or passive smoking or the effects of that smoking in pregnant women has on unborn children.
-As smoking contributes significantly to mortality and morbidity worldwide, it is also the largest single preventable cause of death1.
+Approximately 5 million deaths worldwide per year can be attributed to smoking-related illnesses.
+This is roughly equivalent to one person dying every 10 seconds from the effects of smoking and is not inclusive of the effects of second-hand or passive smoking, or the effects that smoking in pregnant women has on unborn children.
+As smoking contributes significantly to mortality and morbidity worldwide, it is also the largest single preventable cause of death.1

 Smoking prevention is probably the most important method of reducing the numbers of smokers in the population, but this is an area for government and legislation.
 The responsibility of health professionals like us is to help patients to stop smoking and this is an important aspect of the treatment of many diseases, especially those related to smoking.
-Any intervention to assist smokers to quit smoking is likely to have major impact on reducing the burden of disease, not only for the individual patient but also for the society.
+Any intervention to assist smokers to quit

+DR ONG KIAN CHUNG Consultant Respiratory Physician Mount Elizabeth Medical Centre smoking is likely to have a major impact on reducing the burden of disease, not only for the individual patient but also for society as a whole.
 In fact, smoking cessation is considered the most cost-effective medical intervention for any healthcare service.
 No other preventive intervention is more cost-effective than smoking cessation.
-While successful smoking cessation costs between \$2,000-\$6,000 for each life-year saved, hypertension treatment may cost as much as \$26,000 per life-year saved and hyperlipidemia treatment may require the expenditure of \$196,000 for each life-year saved3.
-As doctors, we are in a unique position to help the patients stop smoking because our advice on health matters is trusted most.
+While successful smoking cessation costs between \$2,000-\$6,000 for each life-year saved, hypertension treatment may cost as much as \$26,000 per life-year saved and hyperlipidaemia treatment may require the expenditure of \$196,000 for each life-year saved.3 As doctors, we are in a unique position to help our patients stop smoking as our advice on health matters is trusted most.